Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Conclusion

+This study highlights the potential of scenario-based driving behavior monitoring as a valuable diagnostic tool for early cognitive decline assessment in older adults.
 The results suggest that scenario-based analysis plays a significant role in video-based cognitive assessment.
 By segmenting driving video data into semantically distinct scenarios, our approach enables targeted analysis of driving behavior under specific cognitive demands.
-In the scope of this work, freeway interchange scenarios yield significantly higher classification performance compared to interstate scenarios under driver-level separation.
-Therefore, certain driving scenes inherently capture richer behavioral variance, which large vision models can leverage to distinguish between Normal vs. AD aging patterns.
-This approach offers a low-cost, scalable alternative to traditional cognitive screening methods, enabling passive and non-intrusive cognitive monitoring.
+In the scope of this work, the freeway interchange scenario yielded significantly higher classification performance compared to the interstate scenario.
+Therefore, certain driving scenes inherently capture richer behavioral variance, which large vision models can leverage to distinguish between cognitive aging driving patterns.
+This approach offers a low-cost, scalable and effective alternative tool to traditional cognitive screening methods, enabling passive and non-intrusive cognitive monitoring.
 It has direct implications for the healthcare industry, where early detection of cognitive decline remains a costly and time-consuming process.
-Moreover, the ability to extract digital biomarkers from routine driving behavior transforms personal vehicles into affordable diagnostic tools.
-This reduces patient burden while supporting continuous and longitudinal health assessment.
-The approach holds promise in providing an efficient digital health solution for aging populations in early detection of cognitive decline and screening in underserved or rural areas with limited access to healthcare facilities.
+Additionally, the ability to extract digital biomarkers from routine driving behavior transforms personal vehicles into affordable diagnostic tools.
+This reduces patient burden while supporting continuous and longitudinal cognitive health assessment and monitoring disease progression.
+Moreover, it holds promise as an efficient screening tool for aging populations, particularly in early detection of cognitive decline, especially in areas with limited access to healthcare facilities.